IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 ```bash
 $ kubectl delete rc cassandra
 ```
-To maintain persistency in your Cassandra nodes, we need to provision Persistent Volumes.
+To create persistent Cassandra nodes, we need to provision Persistent Volumes.
+There are two ways to provision PV's: **dynamically and statically**.
-There are two ways to provision PV's: **statically and dynamically**.

 For **(1) Dynamic** provisioning, you'll need to have **StorageClasses** and you'll need to have a **paid** cluster.
-In this journey, you'll use **(2) Static** provisioning where you will have to create manually using the provided yaml files. **You'll need to have the same number of Persistent Volumes as the number of your Cassandra nodes.**
+In this journey, we will use **(2) Static** provisioning where we will create volumes manually using the provided yaml files. **You'll need to have the same number of Persistent Volumes as the number of your Cassandra nodes.**
 > Example: If you are expecting to have 4 Cassandra nodes, you'll need to create 4 Persistent Volumes

 The provided yaml file already has **4** Persistent Volumes defined.
 Configure them to add more if you expect to have greater than 4 Cassandra nodes.